HemalDholakiya12/PDFChat/README.md

 ## How It Works

-The application follows a structured process to handle user-uploaded PDFs and respond to queries.
+This web-application follows a structured process to handle user-uploaded PDFs and respond to queries.
 Here’s a high-level flow of the PDF processing and question-answering pipeline:

 ```mermaid
 flowchart TD